-If you have any concerns about your child, please speak with your child's class teacher.
-A referral form may be sent home to allow further investigations and assessments to take place.
+If you have any concerns about your child, please speak with your child's class teacher or the LAST.
+Parents and caregivers can refer their child to the LST if deemed necessary.

 LAST - Learning and Support Teacher

 Learning and Support Teachers have a role within whole school initiatives to improve outcomes for students with additional learning and support needs.
 The role of our Learning and Support Teacher as a member of the school learning and support team is to: